-President’s Report on The State of The Society for our 3rd Annual Membership Meeting
+President’s Report to Our Members on The State of The Society for our 4th Annual Membership Meeting

-This has been another year of growth, perhaps not in membership numbers. but in the scope of Moon Society activities.
+This has been another year of growth, if not in membership numbers. certainly in the scope of Moon Society activities.

-Membership is actually down 5% from a year ago, but considering the economic situation, we are fortunate that the decline has not been much greater.
+Membership numbers remain steady, new members joining at about the same rate as some older members fail to renew.
+But considering the economic situation, we are fortunate that there has not been significant decline in our numbers.
 The percentage of members not renewing remains higher than it was before the economic downturn, but new people are joining in numbers that largely offset that loss.

 We remain blessed to have a high proportion of our members, near 15%, actively contributing to Moon Society efforts directly, or doing space-related projects on their own.
 This is an “activism rate” about three times that reported by most other space organizations.